nf-core/funcscan/docs/usage.md

 ## Databases and reference files

 nf-core/funcscan utilises various tools that use databases and reference files to generate results.
-While nf-core/funcscan offers in some cases functionality to autodownload databases for you, these databases can be very large, and it is more efficient to store these files in a central place and can be reused across pipeline runs.
+While nf-core/funcscan offers in some cases functionality to autodownload databases for you, these databases can be very large, and it is more efficient to store these files in a central place from where they can be reused across pipeline runs.

 Here we will describe where you can obtain databases and reference files for tools included in the pipeline.